lagadic/visp_cao_editor/blenderAddons/vispCAOExport/README.md

   2. To set these properties for the selected model(s), hit `Set Properties`.
   3. Go to `File > Export > ViSP .cao` to export to .cao format.

+## Uninstall:

+  1. Open `File > User Preferences` and search for "*visp*"" in Add-ons search section.
+  2. Click on the triangle next to "*Export: ViSP CAO*" to expand the section and then click on `Remove`.